limenlp/Privacy-Leakage-Detection/README.md

 # SituationalPriv: A Context-Aware Framework for Privacy Detection and Protection in Vision-Language Models

+SituationalPriv, a context-aware framework for privacy leakage detection and protection.
 This project provides a privacy leakage detection framework that evaluates whether contextual visual and textual content may lead to unintended privacy disclosure.
 It includes a unified main framework combining LLM and VLM, as well as LLM-only and VLM-only baselines for comparison.
 The detection is performed over image-context pairs under both privacy and non-privacy conditions.

 ---